mer1in/jhGPUPSc3w5/README.md

 - `git clone https://github.com/mer1in/jhGPUPSc3w5.git && cd jhGPUPSc3w5 && ./init.sh`
 - `./run.sh`

-The `init.sh` script sets up all dependencies and builds required library.
+The `init.sh` script sets up all ./dependencies and builds required library.

-The `run.sh` compiles and links the actual application and runs it with video files from **/video/** folder.
-Results can be found in **/out/** directory
+The `run.sh` compiles and links the actual application and runs it with video files from **./video/** folder.
+Results can be found in **./out/** directory

 Execution was tested on [the machine provided in the laboratory](https://www.coursera.org/learn/cuda-at-scale-for-the-enterprise/ungradedLab/8cJV3/npp-box-filter-laboratory/lab)